GoldenLions/GitHubScout/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
-  TripMap
+  > TripMap

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
-  TripMap is for savvy vacationers who want to easily organize their trip planning.
+  > TripMap is for savvy vacationers who want to easily organize their trip planning.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.